yili-gat/little-robloxers/week002.md

 * set and get attribute
 * for loop
 * task.wait()
-* exercises, complete the TODOs in CoinService script
+* exercises, complete the TODOs in the CoinService script

 Purchase Jump Power
+* exercises, complete the TODOs in the JumpService script
   * check for sufficient coins
   * increase jumping power
   * coins are spent